rezzza/RulerBundle/README.md

     {
         // here we have to define operators and them callback.
 ,
-        // $left his the product id you choose on UI (WIP)
+        // $left  is the product id you choosed on UI (WIP)
         // $right is what you entered on context with key "cart.contain_product"
         // We suppose here $right is an array and we would check if $left is in $right.